-Andre Couto is a Macanese racing driver, born on December 14, 1976, in Portugal, who currently competes in the sports car races with GT cars.
+Andre Couto is a Macanese racing driver, born in Portugal, who achieved the most in sports car races.
 His biggest success in a career is a championship title in the GT300 class of the 2015 Japanese Super GT Series.
-Couto is a regular competitor in the Japanese GT races since 2004.
+Couto was a regular competitor in the Japanese GT races from 2004 to 2016.

 Earlier in a career, which started in 1995, he was driving single-seaters, scoring the 2000 Formula 3 Macau Grand Prix victory as his most notable result.
 He was the first Macanese driver ever to win the famous Macau Grand Prix.

 Andre Couto was born in Lisbon (Portugal) but moved to Macau with his family when he was four.
 He started his career driving go-karts in Macau, progressing to the level of the Formula A World Championship.
 At the age 18, he switched to bigger race cars, competing in the 1995 Formula Opel Euroseries.
 After scoring one victory (Estoril), he finished fifth in the points.

 Formula Opel Lotus Nations Cup winner in 1995

 As a member of Team Portugal, he won the 1995 Formula Opel Lotus Nations Cup at Circuit Magny-Cours, together with Manuel Giao.
 In November 1995, he debuted at Macau Grand Prix, driving for Prema Powerteam and finishing in the 6th place.